terryblue99/terryblue99.github.io/_posts/2018-08-06-rails_app_with_a_jquery_front_end_project.markdown

 **Watch Page**

 - Contains a list of links and the watch details (only the watch name is displayed initially)

 •	Click on **Show Watch Details** link to view full details of the watch (minus complications)
-   - The click is hijacked by assets/javascripts/watches.js event handler for “**a.show_watch**”
+1. The click is hijacked by assets/javascripts/watches.js event handler for “**a.show_watch**”
-   - It gets the #watch-template handlebars template from views/watches/show.html.erb and compiles it
+2. It gets the #watch-template handlebars template from views/watches/show.html.erb and compiles it
-   - Then calls the showWatch function to get the watch details and append them to  the current page
+3. Then calls the showWatch function to get the watch details and append them to  the current page

 •	Click on **Complications** link to view complications
-   - The click is hijacked by assets/javascripts/complications.js event handler for “**a.load_complications**”
+1. The click is hijacked by assets/javascripts/complications.js event handler for “**a.load_complications**”
-   - It gets the #complications handlebars template from views/watches/show.html.erb and compiles it
+2. It gets the #complications handlebars template from views/watches/show.html.erb and compiles it
-   - Then calls the loadComplications function to get the complications
+3. Then calls the loadComplications function to get the complications
-   - If there are complications, they are sorted on name and then appended to the current page, else a message is displaye saying **There are no complications to display!**
+4. If there are complications, they are sorted on name and then appended to the current page, else a message is displayed saying **There are no complications to display!**
-   - In either case a form is displayed to add complications to the watch, either from an existing list or as a new one
+5. In either case a form is displayed to add complications to the watch, either from an existing list or as a new one
-   - Select complication/s from the existing list or enter a new one and click **Update Watch**
+6. Select complication/s from the existing list or enter a new one and click **Update Watch**
-   - The click is hijacked by assets/javascripts/complications.js event handler for “**form#new_complication**”
+7. The click is hijacked by assets/javascripts/complications.js event handler for “**form#new_complication**
-   - It retrieves the **action** and **params** from the form and calls the newComplication function
+8. It retrieves the **action** and **params** from the form and calls the newComplication function
-   - This uses the Complication prototype and the renderComplication function attached to that prototype to format the complication/s and append to the current page
+9. This uses the Complication prototype and the renderComplication function attached to that prototype to format the complication/s and append to the current page
-   - Then makes an entry in the complications_watches join table (new complications are also added to complications table)
+10. Then makes an entry in the complications_watches join table (new complications are also added to complications table)

 •	Click on a complication name link to display its description
-   - controllers/complications_controller.rb => description route => views/complications/description.html.erb
+1. controllers/complications_controller.rb => description route => views/complications/description.html.erb
-   - Click on **Back** to return to the previous page
+2. Click on **Back** to return to the previous page
-   - **OR** Click on **Delete this complication** to delete the complication
+3. **OR** Click on **Delete this complication** to delete the complication
         - An alert will display asking **Are you sure you want to delete this complication?**
         - Click **OK** to delete the complication or **Cancel** to abort
         - Only deletes the entry in the complications_watches join table